redhat-et/mlflow-openshift/openshift/README.md

 ### MLFlow Deployment

-We will be deploying MLFlow with [OAuth proxy](https://github.com/openshift/oauth-proxy) i.e. a reverse proxy that provides authentication with OpenShift via OAuth and Kubernetes service accounts.
+We will be deploying MLFlow with an [OAuth proxy](https://github.com/openshift/oauth-proxy) i.e. a reverse proxy that provides authentication with OpenShift via OAuth and Kubernetes service accounts.
 This will require only users with authenticated accounts to access MLFlow.

 **Step 1**: Create a new project in your OpenShift cluster and provide a suitable name.
 You can either use the web console UI to do this or using the `oc` CLI by running `oc new-project <project-name>`.